 Litigation - In July 2020, a vendor claimed that City Bank had breached a contract by failing to timely pay amounts allegedly due and owing.
 City Bank vigorously rejected any such non-payment contentions and filed suit against the vendor.
 With the lawsuit, City Bank sought, among other claims and relief, an injunction against the vendor.
 After an evidentiary hearing, the court entered a temporary injunction against the vendor expressly prohibiting it from, among other things, terminating the contract pending trial.
 Based upon discovery in the lawsuit, City Bank also filed a breach of contract claim against the vendor alleging that the vendor violated City Bank's contractual exclusivity rights.
 The vendor has filed counterclaims, including for declaratory relief that the contracts should be declared unenforceable.
 In October 2021, the vendor filed a counterclaim alleging that City Bank's attempted enforcement of its exclusivity rights contravenes the Texas Free Enterprise and Antitrust Act.
-The vendor purports to seek actual damages, to treble such actual damages, attorney's fees and expenses.
-The case remains ongoing and trial is set for October 2022.
-City Bank intends to continue a vigorous pursuit of its claims against the vendor.
-In addition, City Bank pursues a number of substantive factual and legal challenges to the vendor's counterclaims and believes the counterclaims are without merit.
-At this time, the ultimate outcome is unknown and an estimated range of any loss cannot be made.
+On or about September 23, 2022, the parties entered into a Settlement Agreement and Mutual Release, pursuant to which the parties agreed to the settlement and release of all claims and counterclaims in the lawsuit.
+Thereafter, the parties filed a joint motion to dismiss with prejudice and the court formally dismissed the case by order dated October 7, 2022.
+A gain contingency was recorded at settlement and that consideration was received on October 3, 2022.

 The Company is a defendant in legal actions arising from time to time in the normal course of business.
-Management believes that the ultimate liability, if any, arising from these matters will not materially affect the CFS, based on information known as of the date the CFS were available to be issued.
+Management believes that the ultimate liability, if any, arising from these matters will not materially affect the consolidated financial statements, based on information known as of the date the consolidated financial statements were available to be issued.

 FHLB Letters of Credit - The Company has used FHLB letters of credit to pledge to certain public deposits.
-The balance of the FHLB letters of credit at December 31, 2020 was \$199.0 million.
-These letters of credit expired in July 2021 and the Company began pledging securities to these public funds rather than renewing the letters of credit.
-As a result, there were no FHLB letters of credit outstanding at December 31, 2021.
+There were no FHLB letters of credit outstanding at December 31, 2022 or 2021.